-- Advance Directives – Advanced instructions telling how a person wants his or her healthcare administered in the event that the person is unable to make decisions for himself/herself.
+- Advance Directives – Advanced instructions telling how a person wants his or her healthcare administered if that person is unable to make decisions for himself/herself.
 Also called a “Living Will”.

-- Attorney-Client Privilege – Client’s privilege to refuse to disclose and to prevent any other person from disclosing confidential communications between the client and his or her attorney.
+- Attorney-Client Privilege – The client’s privilege to refuse to disclose and to prevent any other person from disclosing confidential communications between the client and his or her attorney.

-- Bedsore – A pressure induced skin ulceration involving the death of living tissue and sometimes deep muscular infection and penetration of internal organs.
-Bedsores occur during long confinements to bed when there is prolonged pressure on an area of the body that has a bony prominence and a thin covering of flesh, like the tailbone, heals, elbows, and shoulder blades.
+- Bedsore – A pressure-induced skin ulceration involving the death of living tissue and sometimes deep muscular infection and penetration of internal organs.
+Bedsores occur during long confinements to bed when there is prolonged pressure on an area of the body that has a bony prominence and a thin covering of flesh, like the tailbone, heels, elbows, and shoulder blades.
 Bedsores are also known as pressure sores and decubitus ulcers.

-- Capacity to Consent – The mental ability to make a rational decision, which includes the ability to perceive, appreciate all relevant facts and to reach a rational judgment upon such facts.
-A decision itself to refuse services cannot be the sole evidence for finding the person lacks capacity to consent.
+- Capacity to Consent – The mental ability to make a rational decision, which includes the ability to perceive and appreciate all relevant facts, and to reach a rational judgment upon such facts.
+A decision itself to refuse services cannot be the sole evidence for finding the person lacks the capacity to consent.

-- Civil Action – Action brought to enforce private rights; does not generally involve criminal actions.
+- Civil Action – Legal action brought to enforce a person’s private and individual rights; does not generally involve criminal actions.

-- Cognitive Impairment – A breakdown in person’s mental state, which may affect the person’s ability to think clearly.
+- Cognitive Impairment – A breakdown in a person’s mental state, which may affect the person’s ability to think clearly and rationally.
 It may also affect moods and induce fear and/or anxiety.